48-hour itinerary: Food

 Or, take yourself to Fitzroy and Collingwood, the north's epicentre of fabulous dining, and in indulge in a long lunch at Saint Crispin.

-Work it off strolling the boutiques and galleries on Smith and Gertrude streets, recharge with coffee at De Clieu or an amble through nearby Carlton Gardens.
+Work it off strolling the boutiques and galleries on Smith and Gertrude streets or with an amble through nearby Carlton Gardens.

 The culinary capital of the north is the place for dinner tonight.
 Treat yourself to the degustation menu at Cutler & Co. or savour the six-course IDES experience.
 Cap it all off with a cocktail from the award-winning bartenders at The Everleigh or The Black Pearl, or head upstairs for a brew with a view at Naked in the Sky.